Maximilian von Montgelas: Minister in Bavaria

 In order to reduce the political and cultural influence of the Catholic Church in Bavaria in favor of the secular state, Montgelas extended civil rights, including citizenship, to Protestants.
 The Jewish communities were awarded a secure legal status, although there remained a discriminating special registration.

 Along these lines, Montgelas secularized—that is seized for the use and benefit of the State—many Catholic land-holdings, most especially the Bavarian monasteries.
 Montgelas was attempting to sever the Mortmain that had driven the state to the treasury to the brink of financial ruin under Karl Theodor.
 According to principles of the Enlightenment and the Napoleonic reorganization of Europe, the expropriation of Church property and the suppression of Church institutions were essential steps to the modernization of the State.
 Since the earliest centuries of the Middle Ages, the monasteries had owned large stretches of land and governed the farmers working that land.
 Montgelas, again in keeping with principles of the Enlightenment and the Napoleonic reorganization of Europe that favored the establishment of absolute secular authority over against religion, eliminating such exercises of authority by and resources from church institutions was necessary.
 Monastic life as such was viewed by Montgelas, in keeping with the most religiously hostile forms of Enlightenment thinking, as useless, at best, and as a breeding ground of "superstition."

 In Montgelas's eyes, any form of parliamentary representation was as dangerous to the modern state as was the Church.
 Even the powerless and highly plutocratic Parliament introduced by the constitution of 1808 practically never came into being.
 Montgelas himself declared, that the repeated wars prevented any convocation of the Parliament.
 In fact he preferred his status as a benevolent dictator and successfully evaded any control by any form of Parliament.
 Only after Montgelas' dismissal in 1817, the Bavarian constitution of 1818 second introduced a real bicameral Parliament (to the standards of the era).

 His enemies persuaded the king to dismiss him in 1817, and he spent the remainder of his life as a member of the Bavarian House of Lords ("Kammer der Reichsräte") till his death in 1838.

 He had married the Countess von Arco in 1803, and had eight children; in 1809 he was made a count.
-As a typical generous nobleman of the 18th century he allowed his very attractive wife to have her lovers and even invited some of them to his palace.